v1X3Q0/marionet/efi_arm_debugging.md

 Then adding to our qemu boot script -s and -S, we can boot it before the efi files have been loaded, then debug the efi bios!

+To debug, make sure that you use gdb-multiarch, then target remote :1234

 [back](./)